 The objective of the firing order is to produce seamless engine running by simplifying the combustion chamber.

-Not just the Chevy 5.3 firing order, but on any automobile for this case, firing order is critical for a powerful yet efficient engine.
+Not just the vortec chevy 5.3 firing order, but on any automobile for this case, firing order is critical for a powerful yet efficient engine.

 Firing order affects the succession of power strokes, thus getting it right is critical.